raspberrypilearning/sweet-scroll/en/step_5.md

 --- /hint ---
 --- hint ---
 You can reuse CSS rule-sets for multiple selectors.
 Add your new sections to the selector list of the rule-set contating ```background-attachment: fixed;```
-Then add a new rule to include a background image.
+Then add a new rule-set to include a background image.
 ```css
 .cd-logo, .kitchen-equipment, .cake-ingredients {
   position: relative;